davidbrucetn/nss-capstone-frontend-dwb/README.md

 		These are all things that many people, including myself, think about when we want to get food from a restaurant these days.

 Features included in MVP Definition:
   1. Register and login users
   2. Save user profile info
-	3. Search restaurants by four of three different options:
+  3. Search restaurants by one of four different options:
       * Outdoor Seating
       * Delivery
       * Take Out
       * Save Restaurant to Collection with notes and/or PPE boolean.

 Features that are Stretch Goals:
 	Save user picture and any other ideas for enhancements that come up in development.